10 things to know about the US midterm elections

 Who do the Americans choose?

-In addition, on the same day, citizens will participate in local elections - electing more than 6000 MPs and other elected representatives at the state level and thousands at the district level.
+Additionally, on the same day, citizens will take part in local elections to elect more than 6000 legislators and other elected representatives at the state level and thousands at the county level.
 Thirty-six states will elect governors.

-Who - Democrats or Republicans - has a better chance of winning the House of Representatives?
+Who - Democrats or Republicans - is more likely to win the House of Representatives?

 In order to regain the House of Representatives, Democrats need to win the 23 constituencies, which now have a Republican representative in Washington.
 In many of them, Hillary Clinton won the last election.
 Sociologists estimate the Democrats' chances of regaining the House of Representatives are quite high.